openyurtio/openyurt/README.md

   <img src="docs/img/overview.png" width=80% title="OpenYurt Overview ">
 </div>

-OpenYurt has been designed to support various DevOps requirements against typical edge infrastructures.
+OpenYurt has been designed to meet various DevOps requirements against typical edge infrastructures.
 It provides the same user experience for managing the edge applications as if they were running in the cloud infrastructure.
-It addresses specific challenges for cloud-edge orchestration in Kubernetes such as unreliable or disconnected cloud-edge networking, edge node autonomy, edge device management, regional-aware deployment and so on.
-OpenYurt preserves full Kubernetes API compatibility, is vendor agnostic, and more importantly, is **SIMPLE** to use.
+It addresses specific challenges for cloud-edge orchestration in Kubernetes such as unreliable or disconnected cloud-edge networking, edge node autonomy, edge device management, region-aware deployment and so on.
+OpenYurt preserves intact Kubernetes API compatibility, is vendor agnostic, and more importantly, is **SIMPLE** to use.

 ## Architecture

-OpenYurt follows a classic cloud-edge architecture design, i.e., it uses a centralized Kubernetes control plane residing in the cloud site to manage multiple edge nodes residing in the edge sites.
-Each edge node has moderate compute resources available in order to to run edge applications plus the required OpenYurt components.
-The edge nodes in a cluster can span multiple physical regions, which are referred to as `Pool` in OpenYurt.
+OpenYurt follows a classic cloud-edge architecture design.
+It uses a centralized Kubernetes control plane residing in the cloud site to manage multiple edge nodes residing in the edge sites.
+Each edge node has moderate compute resources available in order to run edge applications plus the required OpenYurt components.
+The edge nodes in a cluster can span multiple physical regions, which are referred to as `Pools` in OpenYurt.
 <div align="left">
   <img src="docs/img/arch.png" width=70% title="OpenYurt architecture">
 </div>